2018-2019 New York Archdiocese At a Glance

-The Office of Catholic Education Advancement (CEA) strengthens outreach and increases funds through the coordination of fundraising efforts as they relate to the needs of the Department of Education, the Global Regional School System, parish-based elementary schools and the underserved students attending Catholic schools throughout the Archdiocese of New York.
+In 2018–19, the Office of Catholic Education Advancement (CEA) raised nearly $19 million for Catholic Schools in the Archdiocese of New York, including $2.6 million for the nine Catholic school regions and other special programs.
+CEA strengthens outreach and increases funds through the coordination of fundraising efforts as they relate to the needs of the Department of Education, the Global Regional School System (GRSS), parish-based elementary schools and underserved students attending Catholic schools throughout the Archdiocese of New York.
 To that end, CEA administers two 501(c)(3) organizations, Inner-City Scholarship Fund and Champions for Quality Education, which raise funds to help archdiocesan schools and support scholarships for eligible students who attend them.
-In 2017–18, CEA raised over $18 million for Catholic Schools in the Archdiocese of New York, including $1.8 million for nine Catholic school regions and other special programs.

 Our Legislative Priorities

 We continue to work with our elected representatives to seek publicly funded support for our Catholic school families, students and schools.
 Our priority remains adopting a meaningful program to help parents pay tuition — just as lawmakers in 30 other states have done.

 Some of our other public policy priorities include:

 - Safeguarding our schools against intrusive state and local government control, regulations, and unfunded mandates;

 - Seeking funding for critical facility upgrades, energy efficiency projects and transportation services;

 - Ensuring our schools receive maximum support for classroom technology under the state’s Smart Schools Bond Act and Computer Hardware / Software loan programs as well as the federal ERate program;

 - Ensure the federal, state, and local governments give our students and teachers their fair share of federally funded programs under Titles I, IIA, III and IVa of the Every Student Succeeds Act (ESSA);